WayneBooth/loki-render/README.md

 This is a fork of the original project by Daniel Petersen over on [Sourceforge](https://sourceforge.net/projects/loki-render/)

+## Prerequisites

+You should have either Oracle's JDK 8 or OpenJDK 8 installed.
+This project is mostly tested on Linux, but should also work on Windows and Mac as well.

 ## Getting Started

 First make sure you have java installed on your computer.
 I test with OpenJDK 8, but Oracle's JDK 8 should also work.